syncrypt/legacy-desktop/README.md

 # Syncrypt GUI

+Syncrypt is a fully encrypted file storage service for groups and private backups.
 This is a platform independent GUI for the [Syncrypt client](https://github.com/syncrypt/client).
 Based on [electron-react-boilerplate](https://github.com/chentsulin).

-Syncrypt is a fully encrypted file storage service for groups and private backups.
+## Download

+Download Syncrypt from our [official releases page](http://alpha.syncrypt.space/releases/).
+Note that Syncrypt is currently in closed alpha.
+You can get your alpha invite at [the homepage](https://syncrypt.space).

+## License

 The source code for this desktop client is released under the GNU General Public License Version 3.
 For more information have a look at the `LICENSE` file in this